bryank91/scrapy/readme.md

 1. Getting this error: Error: Unable to launch browser, error message: Could not find expected browser (chrome) locally.
 What do i do?
 > node node_modules/puppeteer-core/install.js

 2. How do I debug puppeteer-cluster?
 > In linux
 ` export DEBUG='puppeteer-cluster:*' `
 > In windows
 ` set export DEBUG='puppeteer-cluster:*' `

+3. Why does it crash after awhile with errors such as target not found
+> There is currently a bug at the moment where if CPU usage is 100%, it does not recover properly